ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 ### Certification constraints are not clear outside the USA

 Certification requirements are unclear outside the USA.
-The help page for the certification process https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/how-to-get-certified.html has the title “How to get certified as a political campaigning advertiser”, suggesting that its content applies worldwide.
-However, its source code (including the title displayed in the browser tab) contains many references to the title “How to get certified as a political campaigning advertiser is the U.S.”.

-In this page, we read:
+In the [help page for the certification process](https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/how-to-get-certified.html), we read:

 > As part of Twitter’s Political Content Policy and our overall commitment to transparency, we require that advertisers promoting political campaigning content go through a certification process.
 Note that this process only applies to advertising related to: US federal elections, US issue advocacy.